drigoni/RGCVAE/README.md

 python MolGVAE.py --dataset [dataset] --restore results/[checkpoint].pickle --config '{"generation":2, "log_dir":"./results", "use_mask":true}'
 ```

+In order to analyze the results, we used the following environmet: [ComparisonsDGM](https://github.com/drigoni/ComparisonsDGM).

 # Information
 For any questions and comments, contact [Davide Rigoni](mailto:davide.rigoni.2@phd.unipd.it).